Xavier Lamorlette

 For efficient multithreading, align data with cache lines.

-CPU Vectorisation
+CPU vectorisation

 La vectorisation repose sur les extensions processeurs SIMD : Single Instruction Multiple Data.